facelessuser/RegReplace/readme.md

         "args": {"replacements": ["remove_trailing_spaces"]}
     }

 If you haven't created a command yet, but you want to quickly run a sequence, you can search for ```Reg Replace: RegEx Input Sequencer``` in the command palette and launch an input panel where you can enter the name of replacements separated by commas and press enter.
+If you only want to highlight the searches and not replace them, precede the sequence with ```?:```.

 ## View Without Replacing
-If you would simply like to view what the sequence would fine without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting replaces).
+If you would simply like to view what the sequence would find without replacing, you can construct a command to highlight targets without replacing them (each pass could affect the end result, but this just shows all passes without predicting replaces).

 Just add the "find_only" argument and set it to true.